svenssonjoel/lispBM/THIRD-PARTY-NOTICES.md

 ## uPlot

-   In the repl-wasm uPlot is used for plotting of graphs.
+   In repl-wasm uPlot is used for plotting of graphs.
 The code is stored in repl-wasm/scripts/uplot and is released under the following
    license: